-Do you know why it’s so important to be able to stand alone from this world—and to be okay with it if this world doesn’t like you?
-Because—just like in Noah’s day—this world is about to be destroyed!
-If we cave in to the world, and go along with the evil ways of the world—its entertainment, its clothes, its attitudes, its unbiblical approach to solving problems—then we will end up just like the world.
+Do you know why it’s so important to be able to stand alone from this world—and to be OK with it if this world doesn’t like you?
+Because—just as in Noah’s day—this world is about to be destroyed!
+If we cave in and go along with this world’s evil ways—its entertainment, its clothes, its attitudes, its unbiblical approach to solving problems—then we will end up just like the world.

 Do you give in to the pressure to conform?
 Or do you have the strength to be like Noah?

 We need to understand the value in being different.
 It’s a wonderful thing!
 It’s a great and mighty thing to be able to stand up for what’s right no matter how much pressure people try to put on you and no matter how stupid they think it is.